Robab Moheb

 Robab Moheb, born 1953 in Iran, is a Swedish–Iranian poet, author and translator.

-Moheb studied sociology in Iran and has received a masters degree in pedagogical sciences in Sweden, where she has lived since 1992.
+Moheb studied sociology in Iran and has received a master's degree in pedagogical sciences in Sweden, where she has lived since 1992.
 Her debut as an author came in 1979 with a collection of short stories.
 In 2008 she published her first translations of Swedish poetry into Persian in collaboration with Swedish poets Kristina Lugn, Ida Börjel and Katarina Grippenberg.